mubtAAhij/DragonSync-iOS/README.md

 > DragonSync is currently in active development.
 Some features may be incomplete or subject to change.

 > [!IMPORTANT]
-> Ensure that your WarDragon system is updated to the latest firmware version for optimal compatibility with DragonLink.
+> Ensure that your WarDragon DragonOS image is updated for optimal compatibility with DragonSync.

 > [!TIP]
-> Keep your iOS device and WarDragon system on the same local network to facilitate seamless communication.
+> Keep your iOS device and WarDragon system on the same local network to ensure seamless communication.

 > [!CAUTION]
 > Always operate in compliance with local regulations and guidelines to ensure safety and legality.